 Normally open from 8:00am until 4:00pm

 Normally open from 8:30am until 4:00pm

 Weekends and holidays

-Hunter Mountain Shiobara is open from 8:30am until 4:30pm on weekdays and from 8am until 4:30pm on weekends for most of the season.
-(Until the end of January and in April, closing time is 4pm and during the first week of operations opening times are 9am until 3pm).
+Hunter Mountain Shiobara is normally open from 8:30am until 4:00pm on weekdays and from 8:00am on weekends for most of the season.

 Hunter Mountain Shiobara Lift Ticket Charges

 55 years & over